The Marist Community

 Hunger Awareness Month

 November is Hunger Awareness Month at Marist.
 The goal of the program is to raise consciousness to the needs of those who are poor locally, nationally and internationally; and to raise money to help fight hunger.
-Activities include: Run/Walk for Hunger, Buck Hunger Days, and a Hunger Awareness Meal.
+Activities include: Walk/Run for Hunger, Buck Hunger Days, a campus wide Food Collection, a Hunger Awareness Meal and Petition Day.

 - Giving Tree Project

 Each December the Marist community, through its various clubs, organizations, offices and individual efforts provides over 30 families in need with holiday gifts.

 Seniors are encouraged to give a year of service after graduation.
 Many programs provide housing, a stipend and loan deferral allowing graduates to serve those in need both in the USA and abroad.